 - End each set with planks.
 Planks work the same core muscles that push-ups do.
 Because of that, I end each set with a short 1minute plank.

 - Do as many sets over the day as I can fit in.
 I don’t have a target number.
-During the week I have usually gotten 6-8 in.
-On weekends it is easily over 10.
+During the week I usually get 6-8 sets in.
+On weekends it is easily over 10 and I often try for 15-20 sets.

 Benefits of Push-Ups